Safe driving tips

 hand side traffic with special focus

 on Middle East (UAE, Kuwait, Qatar, Bahrain, Oman, Saudi Arabia etc).
+Usually beginners

-surveys, It was found that beginners who are safe
+who are safe

 experienced careless drivers.
-Hence through
+Through this

-their root causes, hence
+root causes, so that

 1. Do not break the rules

-ignoring red signal, no entry boards
+signal, no entry board etc.

 2. Avoiding blind spot